History of Irish Americans in Boston: Civil War

 By 1870, Boston had 250,000 residents, 56,900 of whom were Irish.
 Around this time several powerful Irish ward bosses appeared on the scene, including Martin Lomasney in the West End, John F. Fitzgerald in the North End, and P. J. Kennedy in East Boston.
 Though often depicted as ruthless and corrupt, ward bosses provided much-needed aid to their neighbors.
 As Lomasney put it, "The great mass of people are interested in only three things—food, clothing, and shelter.
 A politician in a district like mine sees to it that his people get these things."
-This approach to politics, known as the patronage system, helped the Irish climb out of poverty.
+That approach to politics, known as the patronage system, helped the Irish climb out of poverty.
 Early in Lomasney's career, he and his brother Joseph founded the Hendricks Club.
-The Hendricks began as a social club and gathering place, but later turned into the center of Lomasney's political machine.
+The Hendricks began as a social club and gathering place but later turned into the center of Lomasney's political machine.
 It was from here that he began to provide social services, charity, and shelter for poor immigrants.
 In return, he was able to drum up votes and support for candidates of his choosing.
 Partly through his influence, Boston elected its first Irish mayor, Hugh O'Brien, in 1884.

 As Irish Americans began to gain political power, there was a resurgence of anti-Catholic nativism.
 Groups such as the American Protective Association (APA), the Immigration Restriction League, and Loyal Women of American Liberty were active in Boston.
 The APA introduced legislation aimed at disaccrediting local Catholic schools, while other groups focused on purging Catholics from the School Committee.
 Area Catholics responded by founding as many Catholic schools (such as St. Augustine's in South Boston, founded in 1895) as their limited resources allowed.

 By the end of the century, the city's core neighborhoods had become enclaves of ethnically distinct immigrants; the Irish dominated South Boston and Charlestown.